Webster Groves School District: Webster Groves High School

 Serving grades 9–12, WGHS opened 1889, as a 9th grade general course.
 In 1996, then-President Bill Clinton visited WGHS to commend the district's drug and violence prevention efforts, the same year that their basketball team won the District 4A State Championship against West Plains High School.
 In 1999 TIME Magazine featured a cover story to a week at Webster Groves High School (WGHS).
 There are 149 faculty.

-Every Thanksgiving Day the Statesmen football team plays Kirkwood High School's Pioneers in the annual Turkey Day game.
-This rivalry between the two schools started in 1907, and is the oldest high-school football rivalry west of the Mississippi river.
+Every Thanksgiving Day, the Statesmen football team plays Kirkwood High School's Pioneers in the annual Turkey Day game.
+This rivalry between the two schools started in 1907, and is the oldest high-school football rivalry west of the Mississippi River.
+As of to that, Between Statesmen and Pioneer dance is called, The Friendship Dance helps Every Early-November.
 The 100th annual game was played Thanksgiving, 2007.